r-agus/project_x/docs/source/index.rst

 Project X documentation
 =======================

 Welcome to the **Project X** documentation.
-This project analizes tweets from the politicES dataset (with information from the Spanish political sphere, extracted from the X social network) and provides tools for data loading, text preprocessing, and machine-learning models.
+This project analyzes tweets from the politicES dataset (with information from the Spanish political sphere, extracted from the X social network) and provides tools for data loading, text preprocessing, and machine-learning models.